 Sitting pretty.
 That’s what you’ll be when you complete this lovely vanity chair pad.
 We took a simple center-tufted cushion design, then added deep double ruffles and long beautiful bows to attach the pad to the back of the chair.
 You’ll also want to check out our “keep-it-from-slipping-and-ripping-out-the-ties” trick at the end of the article.

-Today’s project features voile from Tula Pink’s The Birds & The Bees collection.
+This project originally used voile from Tula Pink’s The Birds & The Bees collection.
 This is an older collection that is no longer readily available.
 However, voile is still a popular substrate for many designer collections.
-We picked four pretty new options shown below at Hawthorne Threads.
-For a full selection, enter the word voile in the search field on the Hawthorne Threads website.

 Sewing Tools You Need